 Learn about Presbyterian Women

+Presbyterian Women (PW) is the national women’s organization of the Presbyterian Church (U.S.A.).
 With more than 300,000 members and 25 years as an organization, PW is organized at all levels of the Presbyterian Church (U.S.A.).
 Learn more about PW and consider joining your local group.Continue reading

-In 1988, Presbyterian Women was created, bringing together the best of the women’s organizations from the two denominations that merged to become the Presbyterian Church (U.S.A.).
+In July 1988, Presbyterian Women was created, bringing together the best of the women’s organizations from the two denominations that merged to become the Presbyterian Church (U.S.A.).
 So for 25 years now, our beloved organization has been witnessing to the promise of God’s kingdom and transforming lives around the world.
 And of course, this young group is carrying on the more-than-200-year tradition of Presbyterian women meeting, praying and acting together in shared love of God!

-So in 2013, celebrate with us!
+July 2014 marks the end of our year-long celebration of Presbyterian Women’s first 25 years.
 Learn more about the logos, online celebrations and resources available to commemorate 25 years of Presbyterian Women!

-Hear all the latest news from Presbyterian Women
+Get the latest news from Presbyterian Women

 The second Quarterly Newsletter of 2014 is now available!
 Learn about all the exciting work and opportunities in Presbyterian Women, from mission to justice to Offerings to publications.
 You'll be in the know about the latest information on the 2015 Churchwide Gathering (hint: it's going to be amazing!), travel study opportunities, new resources, giving opportunities, training and much more!

 National task group responds to PW groups in churches seeking dismissal from the PC(USA)